bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Publishing an app for iOS

 {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is exposed to Ship.
-The Workflow must contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step."%}
+For an iOS app the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step."%}

 To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you have to: